Isidore of Seville: Bishop of Seville

 After the death of Leander of Seville on 13 March 600 or 601, Isidore succeeded to the See of Seville.
 On his elevation to the episcopate, he immediately constituted himself as the protector of monks.

 Recognising that the spiritual and material welfare of the people of his see depended on the assimilation of remnant Roman and ruling barbarian cultures, Isidore attempted to weld the peoples and subcultures of the Visigothic kingdom into a united nation.
 He used all available religious resources toward this end and succeeded.
 Isidore practically eradicated the heresy of Arianism and completely stifled the new heresy of Acephali at its outset.
 Archbishop Isidore strengthened religious discipline throughout his see.

 Archbishop Isidore also used resources of education to counteract increasingly influential Gothic barbarism throughout his episcopal jurisdiction.
-His quickening spirit animated the educational movement centered on Seville.
+His quickening spirit animated the educational movement centred on Seville.
 Isidore introduced his countrymen to Aristotle long before the Arabs studied Greek philosophy extensively.

 In 619 Isidore of Seville pronounced anathema against any ecclesiastic who in any way should molest the monasteries.